Computer folder & file path

 A whack is also used after each folder in the folder path.
 In the example above, "Windows" and "System32" are the folder names in the path.

-Lastly, "system.ini" is the file name and is listed last in the folder & file path.
+Lastly, "system.ini" is the file name listed last in the folder & file path.

 Network folder path

-In a network folder path, the whack is used twice at the beginning of the path.
-Typically, the network server name or computer, where the network folder is located, is listed after the first two whacks.
+In a network directory path, the whack is used twice at the beginning of the path.
+Usually, the name of the networked computer containing the shared directory is listed after the first two whacks.
 In the example above, "ComputerHope" is the name of the network server.

-After the server name, a whack is used again, followed by a folder name.
-If there are multiple folders in the network path, a whack is used in between each folder name.
-In the example above, "Help" and "Laptops" are the folder names.
+After the server name, a whack is used again, followed by a directory name.
+If there are multiple directories in the network path, a whack is used between each directory name.
+In the example above, "Help" and "Laptops" are the directory names.